-Punta Cana and other tourist destinations (Figs. 8, 9, B3 and B4).
-The Eastern Region, in particular, showed very distinctive spatio-temporal patterns of forest loss over the study period; therefore, I analyzed that region separately.
+Punta Cana and other tourist destinations (Figs. 7, 8, D3 and D4).
+The Eastern Region, in particular, showed very distinctive spatio-temporal patterns of forest

 During the three-year period 2001-2003, HH clusters of both small and large forest clearings were concentrated in Los Haitises-Samaná Peninsula and at the southern and northern ends of western DR. From 2004 to 2012, large forest clearings were significantly concentrated in the northwest of the DR-which peaked in 2004, and in the periods 2006-2008 and 2010-2011, in southern Cordillera Central and Sierra de Bahoruco.
 In addition, HH clusters of small clearings were widespread in Los Haitises in 2003, 2005, 2007-2008, and 2010.
 Subsequently, during the period 2013-2018, HH clusters of both large and small clearings were concentrated in Los Haitises and in Samaná Peninsula, as well as in western and southeastern portions of Cordillera Central and Sierra de Bahoruco.
 Of note was widespread deforestation in Los Haitises and its southern end, which comprises an active oil palm plantation.
-These hotspots are shown on the LISA maps by large HH clusters of small clearings during the period 2013-2014, as well as by HH clusters of both large and small clearings in the period 2017-2018.
+These hotspots are shown on the LISA maps by large HH clusters of small clearings during the period 2013-2014, as

-Figure 8: Yearly LISA maps of transformed forest loss density data of large clearings.
+Figure 7: Yearly LISA maps (local indicators of spatial association maps) of transformed forest loss density data of large clearings.
 Red represents HH clusters, blue depicts LL clusters, and grey shows no significant spatial association.

-Figure 9: Yearly LISA maps of transformed forest loss density data of small clearings.
-Same legend as in Fig 8.
+Figure 8: Yearly LISA maps (local indicators of spatial association maps) of transformed forest loss density data of small clearings.
+Same legend as in Fig 7.